-Table 67 presents the aggregated revenues from social insurance contributions.
-The total amounts simulated correspond quite closely to actual total revenue, with the exception of the employee social insurance contributions being overestimated by 16% in EUROMOD.
+Table 70 presents the aggregated revenues from social insurance contributions.
+While employer social contributions correspond closely to the administrative data, the employee social insurance contributions are slightly overestimated by 5% in EUROMOD.
 This divergence is entirely explained by the fact that the database contains in relative terms too much income from employment (cfr.
-Table 56).
-From the observation that total gross wages in EUROMOD is 35% higher compared to the administrative sources, we would even expect a higher overestimation of total social insurance contributions.
+Table 58).
+From the observation that total gross wages in EUROMOD is 25% higher compared to the administrative sources, we would even expect a higher overestimation of total social insurance contributions.